CootCraig/nanoc_blog/blog/content/posts/2018-11-10-curated-phonics.md

   Reading Made Easy With Blend Phonics for First Grade by Don Potter
 </h3>

 Overview video on how Don Potter teaches with Blend Phonics.
+54 min.

 <h2>Collected but not in use</h2>